Queenswood School

-Queenswood School is a girls-only independent school located near Hatfield, Hertfordshire, twenty miles from London.
+Queenswood School is a girls-only Methodist private school located near Hatfield, Hertfordshire, twenty miles from London.
 It offers admission at ages 11, 13 or 16 (for sixth form).

-The Good Schools Guide 2013 described Queenswood as "a girls' school to which others should aspire."

 History

 The school's origins were with "The Educational Home for the Daughters of Wesleyan Ministers" founded in Clapton, London in 1869.
 After a transfer to Clapham Park the school reopened with its current name in 1894.
 The head was Marion Waller and she was the daughter of the school's founder David Waller.
 Marion Waller arrived with Ethel Trew as her assistant.
 Waller left to marry in 1897 and Trew was persuaded to give up her own ambitions to lead the school.
 During the first world war the school raised money to fund an ambulance that was sent to Salonika.

 Under Trew's leadership the school moved to Sheepwell House in Hatfield, Hertfordshire in 1925 and a preparatory school was established.
 The original school and the head's house was burnt down in 1936 and was replaced with a nearly identical building.
 Trew had many successes but took too many years to retire in 1944.
 She was superseded by Enid "Emma" Essame who had many hours planning the school's future with Baron Stamp, the chair of governors.
 Essame had been identified as the head designate in the early 1930s and she had turned down other offers in the long wait for Trew to retire.
 Essame was inspiring to the school's supporters and new money was found to support the school.
 A new science block and library were added in 1957.
 Essame served until 1971 and she was succeeded by Margaret Ritchie.
 In 1981 she in her turn was succeeded by Audrey Butler who had been educated at Queenswood.